farbroroscar/API-doc/README.md

 ```

 #### Example of body data response:
-  Each userobject lies in an array.
+  Each userobject lies in an an object in the array.

 ```javascript
 [